-Online Connects a virtua l disk (LUN) using a an iSCSI or an FC initiator.
-The -------- ------------------- ---------------------- ---------------------------------- agent presents the LUN as a locally-attached drive to the host.
+Online Connects a virtual disk (LUN) using an iSCSI or an FC initiator.
+The agent presents the LUN as a locally-attached drive to the host.
 The agent also removes LUN-host mappings made before the online operation.
 Offline Disconnects the virtual disk (LUN) from the host.

-Verifies that the specified virtual disk (LUN) is connected to the host.
-Monitor

-Verifies that there is connectivitiy to the filer.
-It also checks that the Open

-VCS Helper service is running with the same privileges as the
+Monitor Verifies that the specified virtual disk (LUN) is connected to the host.
+Open Verifies that there is connectivitiy to the filer.
+It also checks that the VCS Helper service is running with the same privileges as the SnapDrive service.

-SnapDrive service.

 Clean Attempts to forcibly disconnect a virtual disk (LUN).